riltonjunior/quasar-todo/README.md

-# Quasar Todo (quasar-todo)
+# Todo Special App (quasar-todo)

-A ToDo App made with Quasar Framework.
+A Todo and time tracker made with Quasar Framework and Firestore.

 ## Install the dependencies
 ```bash